The surplus textbooks available at a discount are sold out.

 Nonprofits, campus units, NGOs, etc. interested in suggesting a student project?
 Guidelines here

-- Questions regarding wait list, project partners, project requirements, stuff like that?
-See FAQ
+- Questions regarding project partners, project requirements, etc?
+See Project Requirements FAQ

 - Logistics (Spring 2015)